 Salt Free Water Softeners – Descale Treatment

-In the process above (true water softening), hardness minerals are actually removed from the water.
+In the salt based process above (true water softening), hardness minerals are actually removed from the water.
 In the salt-free process minerals are retained in the water, but their form is changed so they will not adhere to surfaces.
+“Salt free” water softeners are actually not softeners, they are “water conditioners”.

 Water is processed through a catalytic media using a physical process called Template Assisted Crystallization (TAC).
 What happens is the hardness minerals are converted to a hardness crystal that is not able to bind to surfaces.
 This is actually water conditioning, not softening.